Dr. med. Dirk Manski

 Surgery:

-Surgical treatment of an obstructive megaureter includes excision of the narrow ureteral segment, ureter modellage (folding or vessel-sparing longitudinal resection), and ureteroneocystostomy.
+Surgical treatment of an obstructive megaureter includes excision of the narrow ureteral segment, ureter modellage (folding or vessel-sparing longitudinal resection, see figures above), and ureteroneocystostomy.

 Treatment of Secondary Obstructive Megaureter: